DevXT-LLC/ezlocalai/README.md

 refreshed after successful OpenRouter requests.
 Its hosted Qwen model is folded into the same `Qwen3.8-27B` dashboard group as the local GGUF and Chutes TEE variants.

+`OPENROUTER_MODEL` also accepts a comma-separated list.
+Every configured model is advertised and dispatched using its matching OpenRouter ID while sharing the provider's 1,000 tracked slots.
+For both managed providers, chat requests preserve messages, multimodal content, streaming, token limits, temperature and sampling controls, stop/seed settings, tools, tool choice, and structured output fields.
+Qwen3.8 uses the same effective thinking/instruct profile as a local worker.
+The router translates ezlocalai's `chat_template_kwargs` and the standard `reasoning`/`reasoning_effort` controls into OpenRouter's unified `reasoning` object or Chutes/vLLM's chat-template options as appropriate.

 Clients can opt out of managed fallback for an individual chat completion: